ykdojo/sensei/README.md

 Enter a command to explain: git reset --hard <commit-hash>

+sensei -e

+Enter a command to explain: npm install -g ./

 ## Ask anything

 sensei -a how to install multiple versions of node